 Line can sometimes be difficult to see underwater, especially if it has been left in situ for some time in silty conditions.
 When diving in either wrecks or caves it is paramount that you know which way is out.

-Line arrows enable you to mark specific directions of ravel.
+Line arrows enable you to mark specific directions of travel.
+Line cookies help you identify your markers and route or mark a point of interest on the route.
 Finally, don't forget that when working with any kind of lines underwater, a good sharp knife or purpose built line cutter is essential.
+See Line Arrows and Cookie Markers.